 Planning For the Future

-There are several planning documents you should consider having prepared in order to protect you and your family.
+There are several planning and contingency documents you should consider having prepared in order to protect you and your family.
 This article introduces the most common.

 Estate Planning Documents to Consider:

 Your will serves several purposes.
 A properly drawn will can determine the disposition of your property upon your death.
 In the event that you pass away without a will, Texas law does provide for your property to pass to certain members of your family.
 You may, however, wish to leave some property to other individuals, your church, or a charity.
 You may wish to leave your property to your family in different divisions than the law provides.

 Moreover, a properly drawn will can be used to designate the individual that you wish to handle your estate.
 Such a designation can help assure that your estate is handled by someone you trust.
 Preparing a will which names your executor can also help to minimize conflict among individuals that might want to administer your estate at the time of your death.

 Finally, a will can determine the amount of court oversight that is required to administer your estate.
 In Texas your will can provide for an “independent administration”, which results in minimal oversight by the courts in an uncontested will.